leecybersec/bug-report/sourcecodester/oretnom23/hrm/bypass-fileupload-rce/README.md

 ### 3. Find the uploaded webshell file and get RCE

-The webshell name will be added with random number and stored at `image` folder.
+The webshell will be added with some random number in the name.

 ![](images/file-path-webshell.png)